Scott-Devine/CloudMELT/README.md

 As the workflow runs messages will be printed to the terminal as Toil launches and completes jobs.
 One can also ssh directly to the worker nodes and use `top` and/or `ps` to see what part of the pipeline is running.
-On a cluster of this size the example 10 genome analysis should take around 2.5 hours to run and cost less than $1.00.
+On a cluster of this size the example 10 genome analysis should take around 2.5 hours to run.

 __NOTE:__ Running a pipeline as a background process has not yet been tested, so for now it is recommended that the `ssh-cluster` and subsequent `run-workflow.sh` commands be run from